Frequently Asked Questions about our apostille service

 What is an apostille?

-Is a certificate attached to a notarial certificate (which is attached to a legal document, such as a power of attorney or contract) or a public document (for example, a birth or marriage certificate) that certifies:
+An apostille is a certificate attached to a notarial certificate (which is attached to a legal document, such as a power of attorney or contract) or a public document (for example, a birth or marriage certificate) that certifies:

 • The authenticity of the signature on the notarial certificate or public document.